georgexyz19/georgexyz.com/content/posts/understand-wsgi-interface-in-flask.md

 <hr>

-*added on 3/28/2021*
+*updated on 3/28/2021*

 Those three concepts are confusing if you do not read the source code.
+Kennedy's article helps to make them clear.

-1.&nbsp*Request Context*
+1.&nbsp;*Request Context*

 The request context refers to the instance of `RequestContext` class.
 It contains all request relevant information.